-Other income (charges) amounted to ( $\mathbb{P}$ 84.526) million and $\mathbb{P}$ 32.919 million as of March 31, 2024 and March 31, 2023, respectively.
+Other income (charges) amounted to (₱111.600) million and (₱84.491) million as of March 31, 2025 and March 31, 2024, respectively.
 Below presents the itemized discussion of the changes in other income (charges) - net account.

-- 7.61% decrease in interest income due to PGEC's reduced money market investments because some funds were already used to finance new RE projects, coupled with lower average interest rates from same period last year. - Upward movement from forex loss of ₱3.349 million to forex gain of ₱1.023 million for the quarter mainly due to conversion of USD accounts to Peso;
+- 25.18% decrease in interest income is due to PGEC's reduced money market investments because funds were already used to finance new RE projects, coupled with lower average interest rates compared to same period last year. - downward movement from forex gain of ₱1.023 million to forex loss of ₱1.095 million for the quarter mainly due to conversion of USD accounts to Peso; - decrease in the market prices of the investments in FVPL, from unrealized gain of ₱0.101 million to of ₱0.045 million; - increase in accretion expense is mainly due to change in asset retirement obligation estimates as a result of yearend audit.